DCotterill/halixia-hugo/content/ma/immersive-language-306.md

 Combine learning a new language with cultural experience

-Learn a new language with in country courses to not only explore the language but the culture too.
-Taught by qualified native speaking teachers.
+Learn a new language with in-country courses to not only explore the language but the culture too.
+Taught by qualified, native speaking teachers.

 Learning a language improves memory, increases attention span and strengthens both problem-solving abilities and concentration.
 Multilingual people have also been shown to be more logical, have stronger decision-making skills and be more perceptive and aware of their surroundings.